 Which you opt for will depend on your attitude to risk and reward, though as a rule of thumb, you should be looking to invest for at least five years if that's your choice.
 This allows enough time to ride out any bumps in the market that might see you make a loss.

 If you're saving for retirement and you've more than five or 10 years to go, the general wisdom is it's worth taking some risk at that point and looking at the higher rewards that investing in the market can bring – though it comes with the risk of losing money if stock markets (or companies you hold shares in) tank.

 But, if you're a bit more cautious, you could open a cash LISA one year, and a stocks & shares LISA the next year (remember, you can hold more than one LISA at a time, you just can't usually open and pay in to more than one in the same tax year).

 Are my savings safe in a Lifetime ISA?

-If your cash is invested, you have investment risk the value of your funds or shares could go up or down.
-A totally different Financial Services Compensation Scheme (FSCS) protection applies here...
+If you've a stocks & shares LISA, you have investment risk – the value of the investments you hold could go up or down.
+A totally different FSCS protection applies here...

 Investor protection is about providers going bust, NOT you losing money

 The FSCS investment protection applies if you lose money due to the product provider of the investment going bust – eg, if you've a stocks & shares LISA with a bank, and the bank goes bust – not if the underlying investment goes bust.